The Children Didn't See Anything

 But this time, will this fashionable style sleuth discover that green is also the color of death?

-of Fashion novel available in a larger format trade paperback edition.
+and in a trade paperback edition.